brandongrahamcobb/Metadata/README.md

 Summary,
 This metadata package provides a flexible, type-safe approach to managing metadata within applications.
 By defining keys with specific types (exposed via the Metadata helper class), it reduces boilerplate and runtime errors.

-Get started today:

-Build the JAR (with --release if needed).,
-Install it into your local repository or add it to your classpath., Define keys with Metadata.STRING, Metadata.INTEGER, etc., and store/retrieve metadata with ease.,